higherkindness/mu-scala/docs/src/main/tut/generate-sources-from-idl/avro.md

 `example.protocol.People.scala`

-## Messages
+### Messages

-On `Avro`, the messages are declared with the keyword `record` and contains different fields inside.
+On Avro, the messages are declared with the keyword `record` and contains different fields inside.
 The `record` will be translated to a `case class` with the same fields on it:

 ```plaintext